 Where Sycophancy Thrives, Innovation Dies

-At one time or another, we all find ourselves on the wrong end of the sycophant syndrome.
+At one time or another, we all find ourselves on the wrong end of sycophant syndrome.

-We’ve found ourselves part of a team run by a leader who is making all the wrong decisions.
-Leaders emboldened by a majority of our teammates who can only nod and smile and celebrate every decision with great enthusiasm.
+Most people can relate to finding themsleves as part of a team run by a leader who is making all the wrong decisions.
+A leader who is emboldened by a majority of teammates who nod, smile, and celebrate every wrong decision with ever-increasing enthusiasm.

-These teammates are correctly labelled “sycophants” although you may know them by a variety of other names: toadies, teacher’s pet, minions, parasite, fawners, flatterers, flunkeys, lickspittles, bootlickers, ass-kissers, suck-ups and brown-nosers.
+These teammates are correctly labeled “sycophants,” although you may know them by a variety of other names: toadies, teacher’s pet, minions, parasite, fawners, flatterers, flunkeys, lickspittles, bootlickers, ass-kissers, suck-ups and brown-nosers.

-Whatever the colourful label, these are the people who demonstrate blind loyalty above all else, and who are chronically obsequious to anyone in an authority position.
-And because of all that, sycophants help to perpetuate toxic and unaccountable leadership simply by being willing to go along with it.
+Whatever the colorful label, these are the people who demonstrate blind loyalty above all else and who are chronically obsequious to anyone in an authority position.
+And because of all that, sycophants help to perpetuate toxic and unaccountable leadership simply by willingly going along with it.

-It seems pretty obvious that a team largely comprised of sycophants would be dysfunctional.
-But the consequences of the sycophant syndrome for a business organization go much deeper and the costs are much greater.
+It seems obvious that a team largely comprised of sycophants would be dysfunctional.
+But for an organization, the consequences of sycophant syndrome go much deeper, and the costs are much greater.

-Innovation certainly suffers.
-Although there is a very wide spectrum of attributes assigned to truly innovative organizations, in general they rely very heavily on core values.
-These include strong employee engagement, a deep reliance on collaboration and the sharing of ideas, an unwavering focus on customer needs and experience, and a clear commitment from leaders to a fail-fast culture where mistakes are not portrayed as setbacks, but rather as a step on the path to innovation.
+For starters, innovation suffers.
+The most innovative organizations have shown to have well defined core values.
+Values such as strong employee engagement, a deep reliance on collaboration, an unwavering focus on customer needs, and a clear commitment from leaders to a fail-fast culture where mistakes are not portrayed as setbacks but rather as a step on the path to innovation.

-However, the erosion of innovation is only one of the costs of the sycophant syndrome.
-If it is allowed to run rampant through an organization, it can ultimately lead to the creation of an unhealthy, even toxic culture.
+Innovation is not the only cost of sycophant syndrome.
+If it is allowed to run rampant through an organization, it can ultimately create an unhealthy, even toxic, culture.

-An organization that has been infected is likely to suffer higher rates of turnover, as top talent flees from teams that have been dragged down by sycophantic behavior.
-The frustration stems from the clear evidence that people who constantly flatter or endorse a leader’s ideas are treated more favourably than those who may offer contrary views.
-This frustration can manifest in depression, despondency and – ultimately – the decision to escape.
+An organization that has been infected is likely to suffer higher rates of turnover as top talent flees from teams that have been dragged down by sycophantic behavior.
+The frustration stems from the clear evidence that people who constantly flatter or endorse a leader’s ideas are treated more favorably than those who may offer contrary views.
+This frustration can manifest in depression, despondency, and – ultimately – the decision to escape.

-As that talent leaves, it becomes harder and harder for the organization to attract other top performers, many of whom may have learned through their networks or social media that only blind loyalty and compliance will allow you to get ahead.
+As that talent leaves, it becomes harder for the organization to attract other top performers, many of whom may have learned through their networks or social media that only blind loyalty and compliance will get you ahead.